rachel140/ISN-Project-S4/README.md

 **To install all the necessary libraries**, write ‘`pip install *library name*`’ list of libraries: customtkinter, tkinter, netCDF4, numpy, pandas, pillow, shapely, matplotlib, csv and datetime *Restart the kernel*
 **Execute the MainView class**.
 This will start the main user interface of the simulation.
+The execution might take some time,

 ---